sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 the experiment successfully.
 It is increasingly common to see people arguing that power analysis should be a required part of experimental design, so it is worth knowing about.
 I do not discuss power analysis in this book, however.
-Thit is partly for a boring reason and partly for a substantive one.
+This is partly for a boring reason and partly for a substantive one.
 The boring reason is that I have not had time to write about power analysis yet.
 The substantive one is that I am still a little suspicious of power analysis.
 Speaking as a researcher, I have very